1,000+ Opportunities

 2nd and 4th Tuesday of the month between the hours of 2:00 pm - 3:00 pm.
 Meeting ID: 837 5257 7222 CALIFORNIA COMMUNITY COLLEGES CHANCELLOR'S OFFICE Chancellor's Office Divisions About California Community Colleges Chancellor’s Office Diversity, Equity, Inclusion, and Accessibility (DEIA)

-Based on current listing details, eligibility includes: Community colleges, public universities, local educational agencies, and partners working with community colleges on apprenticeship and pre-apprenticeship program development.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Community colleges, public universities, local educational agencies, and partners working with community colleges on apprenticeship and pre-apprenticeship program development.
+Confirm the full requirements in the official notice before applying.